vishwajitsarnobat/isrohackathon/README.md

-# isrohackathon
-Official Falcon's ISRO Hackathon repo
+Official Falcon's ISRO Hackathon repository

 # Initial Setup
 $ git clone https://github.com/vishwajitsarnobat/isrohackathon.git # Cloning the repo will fetch the Dockerfile and project files into the working directory